tsaosun/tsaosun.github.io/README.md

 # tsaosun.github.io
-Tahsina's Personal Website: Currently Under Construction.
-Intended feature additions:
+Tahsina's Personal Website.
+Currently Under Construction.
+Coming soon:
-- "About Me" page
+- Resume
-- Link to social media sites
+- Link to social media sites with icons
-- Link to or a page of resume
+- Beautifying css of the site

-Thank you for your patience.
-Please refer to linkedin.com/tsaosun for more info on Tahsina in the meantime.
+Thank you for your patience with this WIP!